 Common Name: Unicorn Plant

-Proboscidea louisianica is a Annual up to 1.00 metres tall.
+Proboscidea louisianica is an annual plant that can grow up to 1.00 metres tall.

 It has edible and miscellaneous uses.